carpentries-incubator/iot-novice/episodes/01-introduction.md

 - Explain the difference between the terms: network, internet, intranet and The Internet
 - Identify devices that can be connected to the Internet of Things
 - Explain how things can be connected to the Internet of Things.
+- Explain what a microcontroller is.
+- Explain what an Arduino or and ESP32/8266 is.

 ::::::::::::::::::::::::::::::::::::::::::::::::